opensecuritycontroller/community/development/unit_test_guidelines.md

 ### Exception

-When writing negative test methods, you will need to handle exceptions and potentially validate something inside the exception.
-JUnit offers three options to do this, see below which one should be used:
+When writing negative test methods, you must handle exceptions, along with the potential validation of something within the exception.
+JUnit offers three of the following options:

 **DO:**